flenniken/statictea/docs/runFunction.md

 # funGt_iib

-Return true when the a is greater than b.
+Return true when an int is greater then another int.

 ~~~
 gt(a: int, b: int) bool